 19. Strangest question you’ve ever been asked during an interview?

 D: What’s the first thing you do when you get up in the morning?

 M: What logo would you have tattooed on your forehead?

 M: I said Bad Robot.

 M: Entire industry dedicated to helping companies recover from design thinking.

 Sign up for our mailing list below and get our advice every month, along with updates on our writing, products (like Teamwords), and upcoming talks and workshops.

-The fine print: This column expires on March 31st, 2017, which coincidentally is also when Ask The Sherwins is due to renew our creative license.
+The fine print: These answers shall vanish on April 30th, 2017.
 Send questions to questions (at) askthesherwins (daht) com.
 All questions become the property of Ask the Sherwins, LLC and may be edited.
 Our advice shouldn't be construed as a replacement for the appropriate legal or professional counsel.